View All Resources

 macOS compatibility

-FileMaker Pro 19.6.x functions as expected with supported versions of macOS Big Sur, Monterey, and Ventura.
-FileMaker Pro 2023 functions as expected with supported versions of macOS Monterey and Ventura.
+FileMaker Pro 19.6.x functions as expected with supported versions of macOS Monterey and Ventura.
+FileMaker Pro 2023 functions as expected with all supported versions of macOS.

 Availability